-If you're unsure of which major to choose, take a free online career assessment by clicking here and meeting with one of our career counselors to learn more about Hostos majors and career options.
-Students are encouraged to visit the Career Services Office to learn more about opportunities available to them.
-Career development, as well as employment opportunities related to the chosen curriculum, is essential to the education provided at Hostos.
-The services of the program are available to all students and recent graduates.
+If you're unsure of which major to choose, take a free online career assessment and meet with one of our career counselors to learn more about Hostos majors and career options.
+Career development, as well as internship opportunities related to your career, is essential to the education provided at Hostos.
+The services of the office are available to all students and recent graduates.

-Claim your account: All students upon enrollment receive an account with the HireCaimans Symplicity job link.
+Claim your account: All students upon enrollment receive an account with the HireCaimans Symplicity internship and career link.
 Please click here for more information.

-For more information, please click here or contact: 120 E. 149th Street, Room D210
+For more information, please click bere or contact:

-P: (718) 518-4468/4471
+P: (718) 518-4468